google-deepmind/mujoco/doc/modeling.rst

    margin and gap are distance properties and a one-sided specification makes little sense. solref, solimp
    If one of the two geoms has higher priority, its solref and solimp parameters are used.
 If both geoms have the same priority, the weighted average is used.
-The weights are proportional to the solmix attributes, i.e. weight1 = solmix1 / (solmix1 + solmix2) and similarly for weight2.
+The weights are proportional to the solmix attributes, i.e., weight1 = solmix1 / (solmix1 + solmix2) and similarly for weight2.
 There is one important exception to this weighted averaging rule.
-If solref for either geom is non-positive, i.e. it relies on the new direct format introduced in MuJoCo 2.0, then the element-wise minimum is used regardless of solmix.
+If solref for either geom is non-positive, i.e., it relies on the new direct format introduced in MuJoCo 2.0, then the element-wise minimum is used regardless of solmix.
 This is because averaging solref parameters in different formats would be meaningless.

 .. _COverride: